Glossary Flexible Consumption Model (FCM)

 Businesses that rely on long-term contracts may not be able to benefit from FCMs because customers are typically only paying for the services they need in the short term.

-This makes it difficult to lock customers into long-term agreements and retain them over time.
+This makes it challenging to secure long-term agreements with customers and retain them over time.

 Customers May Limit Their Usage